Topological equivariant coarse K-homology: Introduction

-In the present paper we work in the setup of equivariant coarse homotopy theory as developed in \cite{equicoarse}, see \cite{buen} for the non-equivariant case.
-Its basic category is the category $G\BC$ of $G$-bornological coarse spaces, see Definition \ref{gjwerogijwoergwergwergweg}.
+In the present paper we work in the setup of equivariant coarse homotopy theory as developed in \cite{equicoarse} which generalizes the non-equivariant case from \cite{buen}.
+Its basic category is the category $G\BC$ of $G$-bornological coarse spaces introduced in Definition \ref{gjwerogijwoergwergwergweg}.
 By Definition \ref{wefuihqfwefwffqwefefwq} an equivariant coarse homology theory is a functor with a stable target $\infty$-category $\bM$ (e.g.\ the category $\Sp$ of spectra), which sends coarse equivalences to equivalences and annililates flasque spaces.
 It must furthermore satisfy an excisiveness condition and the condition of $u$-continuity.
 In Section \ref{qriogfhjqowerfweqfqewfewfqewf} we give a complete and selfcontained introduction to the notions from coarse geometry and homotopy theory of bornological coarse spaces which are relevant for the present paper.
 For different setups and axioms for coarse homology theories see \cite{MR1834777,Heiss:2019aa,wulff_axioms}.

 The output of our construction are four functors